Seven Advantages of Dental Implants

 3. Dental Implants Prevent Bone Loss

 Your jaw requires stimulation to grow.
 Before tooth loss or damage, stimulation occurs when you chew.
-Other replacements detached from the bone lack the ability to maintain bone mass because they move, detach and become uncomfortable.
+Other replacements detached from the bone cannot maintain bone mass because they move, detach and become uncomfortable.
 Solutions like dentures can further erode your jaw by shifting over the ridge of bone.
 To protect your bone mass, you need a permanent solution.

 Since implants are stable and attached to the bone, they provide the necessary stimulus to keep your bones from atrophying.
-Making sure your implants function like natural teeth is important to your overall health.
+Dental implants prevent bone loss because they function like normal teeth, improving your oral and overall health.

 4. Dental Implants Keep Nearby Teeth in Place